marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [x] validate that opt-map is only used with valid keys.

 * [x] validate that :num-trials is 1+

-* [ ] more formula syntax validation cases inspired by the new opt map

 * [ ] Work with Meikel Brandmeyer to combine ClojureCheck's Generators with Shrink. implement shrinking.
 Report only the first fully shrunken failure